noopkat/electric-io/CONTRIBUTING.md

         If this fails with an error message, you can [have a look at common NPM errors](https://docs.npmjs.com/common-errors).

-4. Open the file `.env` in and fill in the `CONNECTION_STRING` property with your Azure IoT Hub connection string.
+4. Open the file `.env` and fill in the `CONNECTION_STRING` property with your Azure IoT Hub connection string.
 5. Optional.
 Specify the `CONSUMER_GROUP` in `.env`. _If in doubt, you can skip this step_.
 6. Go back to your terminal and start electric-io: